The Prize (1963 film): Plot

 Andrew is telephoned by an Oscar Lindblom, who offers information about Max.
 He goes to Lindblom's apartment and finds the man dying.
 He sees and chases the assassin, whose name is Daranyi, but is thrown into a canal.
 A cursory police investigation, with Inger and Andrew there, finds no evidence of crime; they assume he imagined it while drunk.
 But Lindblom's widow says he was a makeup artist: exactly what an impostor would have needed.

 Emily and Andrew follow a lead to a hospital where Max is being held, but he is whisked away before they find him.
 Emily leaves Andrew there without a car.
 On foot, he is attacked again by Daranyi and flees to a nudist lecture where he must remove his clothes.
 He gets away by disturbing the meeting until the police are called.
 They again assume he is drunk and return him to his hotel wearing only a towel.
 He has no key, but Denise Marceau lets him into her room—where she makes sure Claude sees him, producing the desired effect on Claude.

 Inger has now seen enough to realize Andrew was right and has been acting admirably, and begins falling in love as she joins in his investigation.
 But the next day, Andrew is told she is being held hostage.
 Following clues Inger helped with, Andrew sneaks on board a docked German freighter soon to depart for Leningrad.
 Lindblom's body is there, and Inger is locked in with Max.
 Andrew manages to break them out, but at the hotel, Max collapses from the strain.
 Drs.
 Garrett and Farelli diagnose cardiac arrest or ventricular fibrillation.
 Farelli earns Garrett's admiration by improvising a crude defibrillator.
 Max is revived and dressed just in time to receive his prize.

 When the impostor leaves the auditorium, Daranyi kills him; dying, he admits he is not Walter either, but an actor.
-Andrew chases Daranyi to the roof; Daranyi again attempts to kill Andrew but is shot by police and falls to his death.
+Andrew chases Daranyi to the roof; Daranyi again attempts to kill Andrew but is shot by police and falls to his death, getting impaled on the Picasso.
 Andrew returns just in time to accept his own prize—and Inger's love.